 In order to address this issue, OH F2F has led various conversations with families, guardians, and multiple state agencies since April 2018 to find better solutions for these families.

-During these conversations, we learned that families have suddenly been faced with having to appeal Medicaid decisions regarding nursing care for their CYSHCN and given the choice to use Homemaker Personal Care (HPC) as a Delegated Nursing option.
+During these conversations, we learned why families appeal ODM and DODD denial of nursing services.
+The services that were denied had been ordered by their physicians and deemed medically necessary to maintain health and safety of the child or adult with developmental disabilities.
+These family members and their physicians agree that these services are necessary.
+Many families who have been denied nursing services report that their only alternative is to use Homemaker Personal Care (HPC) with Delegated Nursing.
 Families are confused and have few resources in finding qualified HPC staff who are competent and confident in caring for someone who has more intensive medical needs.
 For now, Medicaid and DODD have agreed to keep nursing care intact (also called “stay put”), while families are in the midst of the appeals process as long as families were actively trying to find HPCs.

 What is not working?

 - The current statewide shortage of direct support professionals leaves families with a small (almost non-existent) pool of possible providers who can provide delegated nursing tasks

 - Rigid legislative rules cause pressure on families to learn the rules while under tight timelines of state’s appeals process

 - Financial stress on families to hire attorneys who could help them appeal the state decisions and navigate through very complex and confusing legal processes

 - County boards of developmental disabilities and the service and support administrators are often just as confused as families about the appeals process and can only provide facts about the individual’s case

 - Insufficient communication with families during the appeals process (examples: very little to no advance notice from the state attorney with written background information, no notice of rescheduling appeal hearings, etc.)